Metal10k/js-event-store-cli/README.md

 > undo-last-event

+You can now also view events from the event editor.
+This will fire up the browser app and allow you to explore the applicable db.json using filter/map/reduce

+> event-editor

 It is also possible to do some simple filtering operations.
 This is a work in progress.

 All events where a property exists: